EmployeeIssues.comU.S. Employee Rights in Plain English

 Employment Discrimination for Military Service

-Federal laws that prohibit employment discrimination against U.S. military reservists or veterans are summarized below.
+Federal laws (acts) that prohibit employment discrimination against U.S. military reservists and veterans are summarized below.
 Links to more information from official government sources are provided.

 Uniformed Services Employment and Reemployment Rights Act

-The Uniformed Services Employment and Reemployment Rights Act (USERRA) of 1994 prohibits discrimination against reservists and veterans in any aspect of employment, on the basis of their military service.
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) of 1994 prohibits discrimination against reservists and veterans in "the terms, conditions, or privileges of employment" on the basis of their military service, whether past, present or future.

 An employer may not rightfully retaliate against you for exercising your employee rights under the Act or for participating in related proceedings.